Other Resources

 The Fiesta SE hatchback is outfitted similar to the SE sedan but also gets a rear spoiler and rear window wiper.
 The SES hatchback gets the same equipment as the SEL sedan, plus the rear wiper.

-There are several option packages that add upper trim features to lower trims.
+There are several option packages that can be found on some models that add upper trim features to lower trims.
 And optional features for the upper trims include keyless ignition/entry and heated leather seats.
 Other optional features, depending on the model, include a sunroof, additional paint colors and 17-inch alloy wheels.

 There's also a Super Fuel Economy package that uses aerodynamic modifications such as underbody panels and a blocked-out lower grille, along with lightweight wheels and special tires to still further improve fuel mileage.